Household filters

 Read more …

-community filters
+Community filters

 Community filter systems are a good way to provide access to clean water for low-income families.
 Such systems can be used particularly efficiently at schools, market places or railway stations.
 In contrast to small filter systems, such large filters can be serviced and maintained by one operator.